 Market Cross Roads Malvern Hill Groveton 2d Bull Run

-South Mountain Antietam Fredericksburg Gettysburg Bristoe Station Rappahannock Station Mine Run Wilderness Spottsylvania North Anna Totopotomoy Bethesda Church
+South Mountain Antietam Fredericksburg Gettysburg Bristoe Station Rappahannock Station Mine Run Wilderness Spotsylvania North Anna Totopotomoy Bethesda Church

 Occupied this position on the evening of July 2nd and held it to the close of the battle

-See more on the 12th Pennsylvania Reserves in the Civil War
+See more on the history of the 12th Pennsylvania Reserves in the Civil War